uribench/software-engineering-handbook/Guides/Vagrant/Known Issues.md

 The Virtualization Technology (VTx) has to be enabled in the BIOS of the computer.
 To enable the VTx on the HP EliteBook 840G2 for instance, enter the BIOS by pressing F10 multiple times during restart.
-In the BIOS go to: (Advanced | Device Configuration), and scroll down and check the option of: 'Virtualization Technology (VTx)'.
+In the BIOS go to 'Advanced > Device Configuration', and scroll down and check the option of: 'Virtualization Technology (VTx)'.